 The parish council has assessed a candidate list of Local Green Space sites against the relevant NPPF criteria.
-Appendix 5 sets out the assessments of those candidate sites which were considered eligible for LGS designation and which are covered, as a result, by Policy GE2 below.
+Appendix 4 sets out the assessments of those candidate sites which were considered eligible for LGS designation and which are covered, as a result, by Policy GE2 below.
 It also sets out the assessment methodology.
 Assessments of candidate sites not considered eligible are to be found in the plan's online evidence base.
 As a basis for this process, consideration has been given to the green space protection afforded to local sites by the adopted Replacement Unitary Development Plan (saved policies OS2, OS3, OS6 and OS7), to regional and local nature conservation designations and to the key green areas identified within conservation area appraisals.
 This is within the context of Core Strategy Policy EN1 (Protection and Improvements in provision of Open Space and Recreation Facilities - particularly Clauses A and D).
+It should be noted that some of the sites identified as Local Green Space also benefit from other designations, including Local Wildlife Site (LWS) and Non-Designated Heritage Asset.
+As such, any proposals affecting these sites should also be considered against relevant policies covering each designation type and an appropriate balance struck.